Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The news is filled with stories of heroic animals saving humans from disaster and more.
 However, did you know that dogs are supposed to be able to sniff out cancer in humans?
 These are the feel-good stories that we love to hear and see, especially in today’s chaotic world, where everything on the news is dire and tragic.

 Dogs can sniff out cancer in humans, but can cats?
 Sadly, there’s no solid evidence to back up the claim that a cat can sniff out cancer in the same way a dog can.
 However, some experts say cats do have the potential to detect the dreaded disease in humans.
-We’ll discuss cats and cancer detection below.
+We will discuss cats and cancer detection below.

 Can Cats Sniff Out Cancer?